Antenna Matching

 Basics

-Matching a mobile antenna to the requisite 50 ohms is a requirement for several reasons.
+Scorpion 680 AntennaMatching a mobile antenna to the requisite 50 ohms is a requirement for several reasons.
 For example, modern solid state radios are designed to reduce their output power when the input SWR reaches ≈2:1.
 Some will handle a little more, some a little less.
-The SWR doesn't have to be flat, so anything below 1.6:1 is close enough.
+Once matched, the SWR doesn't have to be flat, so anything below 1.6:1 is close enough.
+Remember too, if the unmatched input impedance of your antenna, is less than 1.6:1 at resonance, you need a better antenna and/or mounting scenario.

-Scorpion 680 AntennaOne very important point needs to be mentioned before proceeding.
-If you're using a remotely controlled HF mobile antenna like a Scorpion, the motor leads (and reed switch leads if used), must be properly choked.
-If they're not, you'll have terminal problems (that's no pun!).
-Do yourself a favor, and read this article: Antenna Controllers.
+One very important point needs to be mentioned before proceeding.
+If you're using a remotely controlled HF mobile antenna like a Scorpion, the motor leads (and reed switch leads if used), and the coaxial feed must be properly choked.
+If they're not, you'll have terminal problems, and that's no pun!
+If you don't understand why choking is so important, read these articles: Antenna Controllers and Common Mode.

 ☜Return☜

-Literally thousands of articles have been written about antenna impedance matching.
-Whatever method you choose to achieve a match is fine, as long as the antenna is DC grounded!
-There are two reasons for this.
+Matching CoilLiterally thousands of articles have been written about antenna impedance matching.
+Whatever method you choose to achieve an impedance match is fine, as long as the antenna element is DC grounded!
+This can be accomplished using a shunt coil (preferred method), an UNUN, or stub matching, all covered below.
+There are several reasons why DC grounding is important.

 First, DC grounding helps control static discharges from the antenna, thus reducing some of the received hash we all put up with.
 Secondly it is a safety issue.
 If the antenna were to come into contact with a live overhead power line, DC grounding will help prevent damage to your equipment and perhaps to you as well.
-There are several ways to accomplish DC grounding, and an RF match at the same time.

 ☜Return☜